EbbeW/Universal-Toolbox/README.md

 🧭 **Everything runs relative to where you right-clicked**.
 So if your script writes files, reads paths, or destroys the universe — it does it *right there*.

+### 📂 Exporting or Sharing a tool
+1. Right-click **any empty space** in a folder or your desktop.
+2. Choose **“Universal Toolbox”->Export/Share Tools”** from the context menu.
+3. Follow the instructions on the popup window
+4. This will save a python file with the tool name and description embedded inside it, so you can keep this information when re-adding or sharing it.

+### 🗑️ Removing a tool
+1. Right-click **any empty space** in a folder or your desktop.
+2. Choose **“Universal Toolbox”->Delete Tools** from the context menu.
+3. Follow the instructions on the popup window
+4. Your tool is now permanently voided into the abyss.
+If the category has no remaining tools inside, it will be deleted too.

 ---

 ## 🐍 Requirements